daniel04best/Cyclistic-Case-Study/README.md

 **📒Introduction**

 This case study is the capstone project for the Google Data Analytics Professional Certificate.
-In this scenario, I assume the role of a Junior Data Analyst working for Cyclistic, a fictional bike-share company in Chicago.
+In this scenario, I play the role of a Junior Data Analyst working for Cyclistic, a fictional bike-share company in Chicago.

 **The Scenario**

 Cyclistic’s Director of Marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, the marketing team needs to understand how Casual Riders and Annual Members use Cyclistic bikes differently.
+Therefore, the marketing team needs to understand how Casual Riders and Annual Members use the service differently.

 **My Objective**

-I have been tasked with analyzing 12 months of historical trip data to identify behavioral trends.
-(Data: [Divvy Tripdata (S3 Index)]({{ site.data_sources.divvy_link }})) My goal is to produce clear, data-driven insights and visualizations that will help the executive team design a new marketing strategy to convert casual riders into loyal annual members.
+The task is to analyze 12 months of historical trip data to identify behavioral trends.
+(Data: [Divvy Tripdata (S3 Index)]({{ site.data_sources.divvy_link }})) My goal is to produce data-driven insights and visualizations that will help the executive team create a new marketing strategy to convert casual riders into loyal annual members.

 **Tools Used:**

-- SQL (BigQuery): For data warehousing, cleaning, and merging 5.7 million rows of data.
+- SQL (BigQuery): For data storage, cleaning, and merging 5.7 million rows of data.

 - Tableau: For creating interactive dashboards and visualizing usage trends.

+## 🚀 Executive Summary: Strategic Recommendations

+**The Insight:**
+My analysis reveals that Cyclistic serves two distinct markets: **Commuters** (Annual Members) who ride for utility during the week, and **Leisure Users** (Casual Riders) who ride for entertainment on weekends.

+**The Strategy:**
+To convert Casual Riders, marketing must pivot from selling "commuting utility" to selling **"weekend entertainment."** Based on the data, I recommend the following three actions:

+## 🚀 Executive Summary: Strategic Recommendations

+**The Insight:**
+My analysis reveals that Cyclistic serves two distinct markets: **Commuters** (Annual Members) who ride for utility during the week, and **Leisure Users** (Casual Riders) who ride for entertainment on weekends.

+**The Strategy:**
+To convert Casual Riders, marketing must pivot from selling "commuting utility" to selling **"weekend entertainment."** Based on the data, I recommend the following three actions:

+**1** - Launch a Targeted Commuter Trial: Offer a one-month free trial in June (a peak month) to Casual Riders, incentivizing them to shift from weekend leisure trips to weekday commuting habits.

+**2** - Gamify the App to Drive Conversion: Introduce challenges (e.g., "Ride 15 miles") with rewards that unlock membership discounts, leveraging Casual Riders' longer trip durations to build loyalty.

+**3** - Optimize Ad Timing for Weekends: Shift digital ad spend to Thursday, Friday, and Saturday mornings—when Casual Riders are planning their weekends—focusing on the financial value of membership.

 **❓Ask Phase**

 **What is the business problem?**

 The Director of Marketing, Lily Moreno believes the company's future success depends on maximizing the number of annual memberships.
-The problem is that while casual riders are already aware of Cyclistic and use the service for their mobility needs, they have **not committed** to an annual plan.
-The goal is to determine how to effectively convert these casual riders into annual members, as financial analysts have concluded members are much more profitable.
+The problem is that Casual Members are aware of Cyclistic and their services, but they haven't converted to annual memberships.
+The goal is to determine how to effectively convert these casual riders into annual members as financial analysts concluded that annual members provide more value for the company.

 **How can my insights drive business decisions?**

 My insights will reveal the specific behavioral differences between how annual members and casual riders use the bikes.
-By understanding these differences (such as trip duration, frequency, or preferred days of the week), the marketing team can design a targeted strategy that specifically appeals to casual riders to encourage them to join.
-High-quality insights and visualizations are required to get approval from the Cyclistic executive team.
+Based on differences like trip duration, frequency and preferred days of the week, the marketing team can craft a strategy that appeals to casual riders to encourage them to join the membership.
+To get the approval from the Cyclisitc executive team, high-quality insights and visualizations were made.

 **Key Stakeholders**

 - Director of Marketing: Lily Moreno.
 She is responsible for developing campaigns and assigned me this specific problem.
-- Cyclistic Executive Team: The detail-oriented executives who will decide whether to approve the recommended marketing program based on my data insights.
+- Cyclistic Executive Team: The executives who will decide whether to approve the recommended marketing program based on my data insights.
 -  Cyclistic Marketing Analytics Team: My team of peers who act as secondary stakeholders in guiding the marketing strategy.
--

 **Clear Statement of the business task**